paul-hoehne/sample_cluster/README.md

 192.168.56.203 node-3.localdomain node-3
 ```

+### Download MarkLogic
+[Download](http://developer.marklogic.com/products) MarkLogic's RPM deployment bundle and copy it to the server.
+Don't install it yet.

+### (Optional) Copy Your Private Key Up to Each Server
+If you're using SSH, now wuould be a good time to copy up your public key to the server's authorized keys file so that you don't have to log in with your password all the time.

 ### Clone the Virtual Machine
 Then clone the virtual machine by right clicking on the virtual machine and selecting "Clone..." from the drop down menu.
 Make sure you check the box to re-initialize the Mac address for the virtual machine.
 You should name your nodes Node 1, Node 2, and Node 3.